 It helps to create images by projecting laser light into the human eye.
 It is aimed at high-resolution images, high contrast, and bright images.

 Special AR Devices –

 They are specially designed for augmented reality experiences.
-They were originally designed to train fighters pilots of military and other industries like automobile, manufacturing, sports, aviation, etc.
+They were originally designed to train fighter pilots of the military and other industries like automobile, manufacturing, sports, aviation, etc.

 PlugXR: One of the best AR Creator platform

-PlugXR can be considered as a cloud-based AR platform that provides with simple drag and drop interface.
+PlugXR can be considered a cloud-based AR platform that provides a simple drag-and-drop interface.
 It gives you the power to create experiences and apps for iOS and Android without writing a single line of code.
 PlugXR supports many SDKs like Vuforia, ARCore, ARKit, and AR Foundation.
-You can opt for any of these SDKs and create your own AR apps using the PlugXR platform.
-PlugXR provides .ipa and .apk files within the platform that will help to publish your file easily on the App Store and Play Store.
+You can opt for any of these SDKs and create your own AR apps using the PlugXR creator.
+It provides .ipa and .apk files within the platform that will help to publish your file easily on the App Store and Play Store.
 There is no software dependency as it allows migrating between SDKs at any time without the loss of any of the data.
 You are able to use 3rd Party SDKs and create apps that will not restrict the number of Markers and the number of Recos based on the SDK license you have.